simmo/niobe/README.md

 Milliseconds, microseconds, and nanoseconds can be optionally separated by underscores, if not, you must provide padding.

+#### `msToClock(milliseconds: number, options?: { separateDecimal = true }): string`

+Converts milliseconds to a string in the format 'hh:mm:ss' optionally suffixing '.ms_μs_ns' if there are any remaining milliseconds, microseconds or nanoseconds.

+`separateDecimal` - If true, milliseconds, microseconds, and nanoseconds will be separated by underscores.
+If false, they will be concatenated without separators.

 #### `parseDuration(duration: string, strict: boolean = false): number`

 Parses a duration string, returning milliseconds.